freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 425. run ./countdown.sh

+### 425.1

+run `./countdown.sh`

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

 ## 430. run ./countdown.sh arg1 arg2 arg3

 ### 430.1